 Booking Viazul buses online is easy – although online availability is often hard to come by.
-We work with a local Cuban partner who you can buy online with.
+When Cuba is operating normally (i.e. not in a pandemic situation) we work with a local Cuban partner who you can buy online with.
 Their team visit the Viazul offices to buy your ticket and only charge you when the ticket has been bought.
-Check out buying bus tickets to Trinidad here.

 How to Get to Trinidad by Taxi Colectivo

-Alternatively, you can book a private taxi or a shared transfer – by booking online with our partners in Cuba.
-Check prices here to book online – this comes with the benefit that you don’t need to speak any Spanish to do this and you can pay with your card online, no need for cash.
+Alternatively, you can book a private taxi or a shared transfer – by booking with our partners in Cuba.
+This comes with the benefit that you don’t need to speak any Spanish to do this and you can pay with your card online, no need for cash.

 How to Get to Trinidad by Rental Car.

 You are extremely unlikely to pick up a rental car in Cuba without pre-booking.
 Renting a car in Cuba is likely to cost between US$50 and US$90 a day including insurance.
 You should rent several weeks, if not months in advance.

 Rental cars in Cuba are usually in good condition, but the roads are not, especially the further down the island you go.
 Also, be aware that driving at night is much more dangerous than in other countries, fields are not always fenced and animals tend to roam.